Use Stories to Get the Big Picture

 - Accept the defaults and click Next.

 - Accept the defaults and click Upload File.
-Einstein Analytics creates a dataset and imports the data from the CSV file.
+Tableau CRM creates a dataset and imports the data from the CSV file.

 Create the Story

 Now, you’re ready to create a story from this dataset.
-Begin by telling Einstein Discovery which outcome variable to maximize.
-In this module, we focus on maximizing the CLV variable.
+Begin by telling Einstein Discovery which outcome variable to focus on.
+In this module, we want our story to maximize the CLV variable.

 - While in the dataset settings screen, click Create Story.
-Analytics Studio launches the Story Setup wizard.
+Tableau CRM Analytics Studio launches the Story Setup wizard.

-- In the first screen, for the field, select CLV as the outcome that you want to Einstein to analyze.
+- In the first screen, for I Want to Analyze, select CLV as the outcome that you want Einstein to analyze.